LieuweJS/FirstThreeJSGame/README.md

 # FirstThreeJSGame

-my first shot at making a game using the library three.js
+A very basic first person shooter using the JavaScript library 'Three.js'.
+In this project I explore the bascis of 3D graphics.

-december 2018----januari 2019
+December 2018----January 2019